mattdodge/yahoofantasy/README.md

 The Yahoo Fantasy Sports API is difficult to comprehend, has [this strange one-page documentation setup](https://developer.yahoo.com/fantasysports/guide/) that is hard to navigate, and seems to only want to conform to a small portion of the OAuth spec.
 This library/SDK makes your life easier if you want to write an app that interfaces with the Yahoo Fantasy Sports API.

+This library will work for any Yahoo Fantasy Sports API leagues/teams.
+It contains some common constructs and helper methods for head-to-head MLB leagues at this time.
+More sports and league types are planned for the future.

 ## Installation

 ```